Sep 1, 2023 | Native Hope

-The key thing to do right now is to talk to someone.
-You can call the hotline above, but maybe making a phone call and speaking to someone is too embarrassing or hard.
+Call the National Suicide Prevention Lifeline at 1-800-273-8255.
+You’ll be connected to a trained person who can help you understand what’s going on in your head.
+The call is free and confidential, and you can call at any time of day or night.
+Someone is always there for you if you need immediate help—call the hotline above.
+Maybe making a phone call and speaking to someone is too embarrassing or hard.
 That’s why the American Foundation for Suicide Prevention has other options available to you.

-● If you prefer texting, you can send TALK to 741741.
+- If you prefer texting, you can send TALK to 741741.
 You’ll be connected with a crisis counselor, and like the lifeline, it’s free and available at all hours of the day or night.

-● You can also chat online with a counselor at the Crisis Chat Service.
+- You can also chat online with a counselor at the Crisis Chat Service.

-● If you are a veteran, you can send a text to 838255 or contact Vets4Warriors at 855-838-8255.
+- If you are a veteran, you can send a text to 838255 or contact Vets4Warriors at 855-838-8255.